 How to Get Around

 First off, you need to decide how to get around.
 There are three ways and you can pick one or do a mix.

 Metro: Unfortunately when it comes to public transport, LA is the worst!
-We have a pretty big network of busses and a light rail, but reliability is a different story.
+We have a pretty big network of buses and a light rail, but reliability is a different story.

 There aren’t nearly enough busses on the street, they rarely arrive on time and they are pretty slow.
 But for those of us who don’t drive it’s the cheapest way to get around.

 Car: Many people who live in LA will tell you getting around without a car is impossible!
 I’ll admit, it is difficult, but definitely not impossible.